-- Attach zigzag foot "J". - Select stitch E, and then increase the thread tension. - For details, refer to "Selecting stitching" (page 27). - Sew while making sure that the needle drops slightly off the edge of the fabric.
+- Attach zigzag foot "J". - Select stitch 💆 , and then increase the thread - For details, refer to "Selecting a stitch" (page 28). - Sew while making sure that the needle drops slightly off the edge of the fabric.

 1 Needle drop point

 Unfold the fabric, and then iron the tucks down to one side.